superapplejuice/Prisma-MongoDB-Server/README.md

 **Note:** any changes to the `endpoint: '/graphql'` server options at the root `index.ts` or `PORT` in the `.env` file needs to be reflected in the `.graphqlconfig.yml` file.

-3. Run `yarn codegen` to create the Docker container, and generate the Prisma schema and GraphQL resolver types
+3. Run `yarn prisma` to create the Docker container, and generate the Prisma schema

+4. Run `yarn codegen` to generate the GraphQL resolver types

-4. Run `yarn dev` to start the server.
+5. Run `yarn dev` to start the server.
 A message in the terminal will tell you where the GraphQL server endpoint is running.

-5. ???
+6. ???

-6. Profit
+7. Profit